mikependon/RepoDB.NET/pages/mappers/typemapper.md

 ---

 A class that is used to map a .NET CLR type or class property into its equivalent database type (via `DbType` object).
-This class is used as an alternative to [TypeMap](/attribute/typemap) attribute.
+This class is used as an alternative to the [TypeMap](/attribute/typemap) attribute.

 ### Methods

 Below are the methods available from this class.

-- `Add` - adds a mapping between the .NET CLR type and database type.
+- `Add` - adds a mapping between a .NET CLR type and a database type.
-- `Clear` - clears all the database type mappings.
+- `Clear` - clears all the existing database type mappings.
-- `Get` - gets the mapped database type based on the .NET CLR type.
+- `Get` - gets the existing mapped database type on the .NET CLR type.
-- `Remove` - removes the mapping between the .NET CLR type and database type.
+- `Remove` - removes the existing mapped database type on the .NET CLR type.

-### Use-Cases

-You should use this class if you do not like to use the [TypeMap](/attribute/typemap) attribute.
-Usually, the purpose of the usability is to make sure that the model is attribute-free and is not bound to a specific ORM.

-### How to use?
+### Usability

 Let us say you would like to map the `System.DateTime` .NET CLR type into a `DbType.DateTime2` database type.